Search

 Discriminative Models vs. Generative Models

-The discriminative model is a type of machine learning algorithm that is used to distinguish between different categories of data, for example, for image classification and object detection.
+The discriminative model is a machine learning algorithm used to distinguish between different categories of data, for example, for image classification and object detection.
 A generative modeling algorithm, on the other hand, is used to generate new data that is similar to the data that was used to train the model.

 One of the key differences between generative and discriminative models is that a generative model can generate new examples, while a discriminative model can classify data.
 Another difference is that a generative model is typically more complex than a discriminative model.